 I’ve never tried the previous TOWK thus I cannot compare.
 If you’re curious how both relate: The Western Gent (Gary G. Nobriga) did a competitive review in his informative ‘FYI series’.
 I’ll post the link here: https://www.youtube.com/watch?v=_bKAYOfTvAo&list=PLGsk3vSk5mj-0IuVUPTimlTlSyH1o2gj9&index=2

-Amber colored, glass jars, 4 oz size with very clean labeling.
+TOWK is poured into an amber colored, glass jar, 4 oz (113 g) size with very clean labeling.
 Color of the TOWK pomade: yellowish.

 Nice medium, all day long.

-Medium hold.
 After initial styling: tiny bit of sagging and a few strays, few flyaways.
 Waves under control.
 Cowlicks and sides held in place: good.
 No splits.
-Bit of cycling and a walk with temperatures around the 70s didn’t wreck my hair: just a few strays.
+Bit of cycling and a walk with temperatures around 70° F (21° C) didn’t wreck my hair: just a few strays.
 At the end of the day: few flyaways, some strays, tiny bit of sagging, no real waves coming through.
 The pomade does not feel heavy in the hair nor doesn’t weigh the hair down.
-Soft feel.

 No problem.
 Hold about the same.
 Waves did not show through much more.
 No resistance when restyling (Denman brush).

-Build up is waxy and clean.
+Build up is waxy.
 Days after: a few scoops extra.
 Build up on the second day didn’t give me a more solid hold: bit of waving and some loose hairs.
 Better option: styling on wet hair.